 As you go about life, you will have challenges.
 Many are easy to conquer, while others may cause you a tremendous amount of stress.
 Whether it be a disease, life change, or addiction, there is no reason you should be doing it alone.
 Finding support from others has shown to be of benefit to get through these trials of life.
 Self-help groups are an excellent resource for support as they will provide encouragement, reassurance, and comfort.
 Not sure if this form of therapy is right for you?
 Consider the following five reasons why people love support groups.

-But First, What are Self-Help Groups?
+But First, What are Self-Help Groups for Drug and Alcohol Addiction?

 Support groups bring people together who have or are going through similar experiences.
 Although there is a multitude of support groups, they are often built around medical conditions, such as cancer, bereavement, addiction or caregiving.